British Post Office scandal: Redress and compensation

 Marshall accepts that the structure of the schemes was created and affected by the litigation that gave rise to the need for compensation.
 He writes that there is no answer to his criticism except "the Post Office's averment ... that it wishes to see fair compensation paid."
 Nearly 12 months later, Marshall's criticism was echoed by the Observer in January 2024: "The multiple compensation schemes being administered by the government and – extraordinarily inappropriately – by the Post Office – have become mired in bureaucracy and delay".

 In September 2023, the government announced that subpostmasters who have had their convictions on the basis of Horizon evidence overturned would be offered compensation of £600,000 in full and final settlement of their claim.
 In March 2023, the Law Society Gazette wrote, "Journalist Nick Wallis, who wrote The Great Post Office Scandal, tweeted today that 27 claimants who would have qualified for the group litigation scheme have died waiting for compensation."
 In January 2024, postal affairs minister Kevin Hollinrake told the Commons the families of the 60 people who died before receiving any compensation will be able to apply for compensation in their place.

-As of 11 January 2024, approximately £153 million had been paid to over 2,700 claimants across these three schemes, with 64% of all those affected by the scandal having received full and final compensation.
+As of 11 January 2024, approximately £153 million had been paid to more than 2,700 claimants across these three schemes, with 64% of all those affected by the scandal having received full and final compensation.
 It is estimated that more than 4,000 people have been told they are eligible for compensation.
 The Guardian reported that of the 700 post office workers prosecuted in England and Wales, about 250, more than a third, have yet to respond to contact despite efforts by the Post Office and, separately, by the Criminal Cases Review Commission.
 In Scotland, 73 potential victims have been contacted but just 19 have so far come forward seeking review.

 Those working with Horizon victims say there are obvious reasons why people have not come forward.
 "You have a significant number who have not come forward, either because they were so traumatised they want nothing to do with it or because they still don't realise they are entitled," said the Labour MP Kevan Jones ...
 Westminster's cross-party business and trade committee recently heard that just 4% of those with wrongful convictions had received compensation for their ordeal.